LRLogan/MC-Dungeons-Ancient-Tracker/README.md

 | `get map {item name}` | Returns the map(s) associated with the specified item.
 Item name is case sensitive. |

 Each command outputs all known entries of the requested type.

-## Query Commands
-get map {item name}

-Returns the map(s) associated with the specified item.

-Note: Item names for this command are case sensitive.

 # Command Flag Reference